mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 ![Access Requests Settings](../images/accessRequestsSettings.jpg)

 Current access request message is a little bit limited.
-In case when a user requests access to a site, an owner of the resource will get the notification (represented by an adaptive card) to add the user y to two default groups (members, visitors).
+In case when a user requests access to a site, an owner of the resource will get the notification (represented by an adaptive card) to add the user to two default groups (members, visitors).

 ![Request Message](../images/RequestMessage1.jpg)